Operation Sandblast: Return to the St. Peter and St. Paul Rocks

 The smoking lamp was re-lit on April 18, with the three days of prohibition having taken a noticeable toll on crew morale.
 Rather than passing the word in a traditional manner, Captain Beach demonstrated the lifting of the ban by walking through the ship smoking a cigar, blowing smoke in people's faces, and asking, "Don't you wish you could do this?"
 He recorded in his log that "it took some 37 seconds for the word to get around."
 On April 20, 1960, Triton crossed the Prime Meridian, and on April 24, the sealed atmosphere experiment was terminated.

 On the same day that the sealed atmosphere experiment was terminated, April 24, 1960, Triton experienced a major equipment failure.
-In the after torpedo room, a hydraulic line to the stern plane mechanism burst.
+In the aft torpedo room, a hydraulic line to the stern plane mechanism burst.
 Through the prompt action by Torpedoman's Mate Third Class Allen W. Steele, aided by Engineman Third Class Arlan F. Martin, this potentially catastrophic event was successfully contained.
 Eventually, the main hydraulic system was restored with a control valve from the steering system, but the boat's steering controls remained on emergency mode for the rest of the voyage.
 It was subsequently determined that the pipe burst was caused by a fractured valve.
 For his quick and decisive actions in handling this emergency, Steele was presented the Navy Commendation Medal.

 On April 25, Triton crossed the Equator a final time, re-entering the Northern Hemisphere, and shortly thereafter, she sighted the St. Peter and Paul Rocks, completing the first submerged circumnavigation.
 As Captain Beach wrote, "We are not yet home, but we may be considered to have taken a long lead off third base."